Fernando Otero is a GRAMMY®-winning Argentine composer, pianist and vocalist based in New York City.

 He has been described by many critics as a classically-trained virtuoso pianist and composer who developed his own style by blending elements of classical contemporary music and improvisation while acknowledging Tango as a starting point.
 He found his voice when he began to incorporate the indigenous sounds of his native Buenos Aires into his work.
 Otero's pianism displays song-like melodicism, expressiveness and a wide palette of colors.
 He possesses a particularly strong rhythmic intensity when performing up-tempo pieces, playing notes repeatedly with piston-like precision that contrast with sudden detours into day dreamy pastels.

 He received two Latin Grammy nominations for his album Ritual, released in 2015, as Best Classical Album and Best Classical Contemporary Composition.
 In 2016, Otero put out another studio work entitled Enigma and was nominated for Best Classical Contemporary Composition.
-In November 2017 he received the Latin Grammy for his latest album, Solo Buenos Aires, which came out in April 2017, where Otero reconnects with the song form, comprising a collection of songs written in the 20’s, 30’s and 40’s, with arrangements for orchestra.
+In November 2017 he received the Latin Grammy for his latest album, Solo Buenos Aires, which came out in April 2017, where Otero reconnects with the song form as vocalist, multi-instrumentalist, and arranger, comprising a collection of songs written during the first half of the 20th century in Buenos Aires, with arrangements for orchestra.

 Shortly after moving to the US in the 1990's he worked with correspondingly diverse collaborators including Paquito D'Rivera, the Kronos Quartet, Quincy Jones, and Eddie Gómez —who in 2005 introduced Otero as one of the great pianists of a new generation.
 Otero has scored the soundtracks for numerous movies, including Sin Palabras, DD is Dead, Unloosened and Root, A Strange Turn, and Franketienne.